pagkly/Zed/Investopedia3/Earnings Per Share (EPS).md

 ## EPS and Dividends

 While EPS is widely used as a way to track a company’s performance, shareholders do not have direct access to those profits.
 A portion of the earnings may be distributed as a dividend, but all or a portion of the EPS can be retained by the company.
-Shareholders, through their representatives on the [board of directors](https://www.investopedia.com/terms/b/boardofdirectors.asp), would have to change the portion of EPS that is distributed through dividends in order to access more of those profits.
+Shareholders, through their representatives on the [[board of directors]](https://www.investopedia.com/terms/b/boardofdirectors.asp), would have to change the portion of EPS that is distributed through dividends in order to access more of those profits.

 Because shareholders can’t access the EPS attributed to their shares, the connection between EPS and a share’s price can be difficult to define.
 This is particularly true for companies that pay no dividend.
-For example, it is common for technology companies to disclose in their [initial public offering](https://www.investopedia.com/terms/i/ipo.asp) documents that the company does not pay a dividend and has no plans to do so in the future.
+For example, it is common for technology companies to disclose in their [[initial public offering]](https://www.investopedia.com/terms/i/ipo.asp) documents that the company does not pay a dividend and has no plans to do so in the future.
 On the surface, it is difficult to explain why these shares would have any value to shareholders.

 The actual notional value of EPS also seems to have a relatively indirect relationship with the share price.
 For example, the EPS for two stocks could be identical, but the share prices may be wildly different.
 For example, in October 2018, Southwestern Energy Company (SWN) earned $1.06 per share in diluted earnings from continuing operations, with a share price of $5.56.
-However, [Mellanox Technologies (MLNX)](https://www.investopedia.com/markets/quote?tvwidgetsymbol=mlnx) had an EPS of $1.02 from continuing operations with a share price of $70.58.
+However, [[Mellanox Technologies (MLNX)]](https://www.investopedia.com/markets/quote?tvwidgetsymbol=mlnx) had an EPS of $1.02 from continuing operations with a share price of $70.58.

 On the surface, it seems like SWN is the better deal because an investor is only paying $5.25 per dollar of earnings ($5.56 share price / $1.06 EPS = $5.25).
 Investors in MLNX are paying $69.20 per dollar of earnings ($70.58 share price / $1.02 EPS = $69.20).
 This ratio is also known as the earnings multiple or Price/Earnings (P/E) ratio.